christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 The Mitanni—Aryan horse lords in Syria—worshipped Vedic gods: Mitra, Varuna, Indra, and Nasatya.
 A Mitanni-Hittite treaty from around 1400 BC invokes these deities.
 The empire stretched from the Mediterranean to the Indus.
 These were Asii administrative arms, enforcing the center's will through a network of chariot-riding warrior elites.

-**2.5 The Kassite Dynasty (Babylon)**
+**2.7 The Kassite Dynasty (Babylon)**

 The Kassite Dynasty (c.
 1595–1155 BC) were Aryan rulers of Babylon.
 The Assyrians were for a period vassals of the Mitanni kings, who had Aryan names and worshipped Vedic deities.

-**2.6 Aššuwa (Anatolia/Western Asia Minor)**
+**2.8 Aššuwa (Anatolia/Western Asia Minor)**

 The Aššuwa of Hittite records are the exact same political and military entity, only located in Anatolia because the "Hittite" empire was a regional satrapy of the Asii hegemony.
 The name Aššuwa is simply the Hittite/Anatolian rendering of the Scythian self-designation As.
 The Hittite suffix -wa or -uwa is a gentilic, meaning "Land of the As" or "People of the As".
 It is linguistically identical in function to the Iranian suffix -ii (Asii = People of As).
 Thus, Aššuwa = Asii.
 They are the exact same ethnonym with different grammatical endings.

+Wilusa is rendered in Greek as Ίλιον (Ilion) or Ἴλιος (Ilios)—the Greek name for Troy.
 The capital of Aššuwa was Troy.
-A Hittite king of Wilusa (Troy) was named Alaksandu of Wilusa and he predated Alexander the Great by 800 years proving Alexander was a title of a Asii king.
+The mythical founder of the Julian line was Iulus (or Ascanius), the son of Aeneas, who fled from Ilium.
 When the gens Iulia claimed descent from Aeneas of Troy, they were not inventing a myth.
 They were preserving a dynastic memory: they were the Italian branch of the Aššuwa-Asii imperial caste.
 The Trojan War was not a Greek conquest.
 It was a civil war within the Asii confederation—the western (Achaean/Greek) Asii against the Anatolian (Trojan).

+A Hittite king of Wilusa (Troy) was named Alaksandu of Wilusa and he predated Alexander the Great by 800 years proving Alexander was a title of a Asii king.

 Hittite kings carried names such as Khata-sar, Mul-sar, Kaui-sar, and Khilip-sar.
 "Sar" signified 'prince'" and is the same root as the Scythian Sar ("king") and the Assyrian Šarru ("king").
 The Hittite kings called themselves "Sun-gods" —a title functionally identical to the Egyptian "Son of Ra".

-**2.7 Sargon of Akkad (Mesopotamia)**
+**2.9 Akkadian Empire (Mesopotamia)**

 Sargon of Akkad—a name that decodes to Sar-Gon ("King of the Serpent")—was an Asii viceroy.
 The Kassite Dynasty (c.
 1595–1155 BC) were Aryan rulers of Babylon.
 The Assyrians were for a period vassals of the Mitanni kings, who had Aryan names and worshipped Vedic deities.

+The Guti (Gutians), a nomadic people who overran southern Mesopotamia when the Akkadian Empire collapsed around 2154 BCE and ruled for over a century, have a name that traces back to Yuetzhi.
+W.B.
+Henning reconstructed the ancient pronunciation of "Yuezhi" as Gu(t)-t'i.

+The Guti did not vanish after their dynasty fell.
+They re-emerged as the Kassites, who ruled Babylon for over four centuries (c.
+1595–1155 BCE).
+The connection is explicit in the historical record.

-**2.8 Vedic India (Indus Valley)**
+**2.10 Vedic India (Indus Valley)**

 They ruled India as the Aseni, Osii, and Asoi—the Kshatriya (Aśvaka) caste.
 Sanskrit texts (Pāṇini, Mahabharata, Puranas) confirm the Aśvaka, Aśvayana, and Aśvakāyana as horse-warrior clans.

 The Indo-Iranian word for "lord" is Asura (Vedic Sanskrit) and Ahura (Avestan).

+Jats (pronounced Jutt) Jat is a direct phonetic descendant of Gut (Guti/Yuezhi).
+The Jats carry high frequencies of R1a-Z93—the Dragon King genetic signature.

+Jat (Hindi) = Jut (Punjabi) = Gut (Akkadian) = Yuezhi (Chinese).

+Iazyges (Latin) = Jats (India) = Yuezhi (China) = Aššuwa (Anatolia).
+The entire chain is: Yuezhi (China) → Guti (Mesopotamia) → Jat (India) → Iazyges (Danube) → Aššuwa (Anatolia) → Ilium (Troy) → Iulius (Rome).

-**2.9 The Roxolani / Alans (Eastern Europe)**
+**2.11 The Roxolani / Alans (Eastern Europe)**

 The Roxolani (-olani = - alani) were also a branch of the same tribe.
 Historian George Vernadsky suggested that the name Rocas (a tribe conquered by the Ostrogoths in the 4th century) may be a corruption of Ruxs-As—"Light-Asii".
 The Rosomoni, mentioned by Roman historian Jordanes, may also be related, interpreted as the "Ros Men".
 The name "Rus" is not a Viking invention.
 It is the Asii self-designation—the "Shining Asii" who later gave their name to the Russians.
 The Roxolani are the bridge between the ancient Asii and the modern Russian people.